-It will come as no surprise then when we state that a company can only operate successfully if all its members see themselves as part of a team, or many teams making up the whole.
-And the success of the team contributes to the success of the enterprise, building pride and involvement, in much the same way as a winning team in the Olympics builds national pride.
+It will come as no surprise then when we state that a company can only operate successfully if all its members see themselves as part of a team or if many teams make up the whole.
+And the success of the team contributes to the success of the enterprise, building pride and involvement in much the same way as a winning team in the Olympics builds national pride.

 Team-building events, therefore, can help co-workers better understand one another, coalesce, learn to be more effective at working together, and trust each other.
 Team-building exercises help employees work on serious issues, such as learning problem-solving techniques and improving communication skills.

 Building Trust: Trust is a critical factor.
-Mutual trust nurtured by team-building activities allow employees to depend more on one another and be more productive and efficient as a result.
+Mutual trust nurtured by team-building activities allows employees to depend more on one another and be more productive and efficient as a result.

 Conflict Resolution: Employees are individuals.
-They have different personalities and attitudes resulting in disputes and differences of opinions.
+They have different personalities and attitudes, resulting in disputes and differences of opinion.
 This is all legitimate and even healthy for the creative development of the enterprise.
 But such differences should be resolved in a non-violent and cooperative way, and team building activities can play a vital role in helping resolve conflicts.